-The detailed structure of the proposed smart HAD system is shown in Figure 5.
+The detailed structure of proposed smart HAR system is shown in Figure 5.
 The system performs the following five major processes:

 - (1) Data collection

 - (2) Setting up a smart environment

 - (3) Data management

-- (4) Computational modeling
+- (4) Computational modelling

 - (5) Activity recognition or alert notification.